- Free U.S. Shipping except Alaska/Hawaii

 If you notice your espresso tasting a little strange, it may be time to give your espresso machine a good cleaning.
 This is because there is probably a build up of rancid oil and coffee crud on various parts of your machine.
 Backflushing will help remove some of this, but it also helps to remove the bolt in the middle of the group head shower screen and clean all the components that come out after the bolt has been removed.

-To do this, you will need several cleaning supplies listed on this page, as well as common household cleaning supplies.
+To do this, you will need several cleaning supplies, as well as common household cleaning supplies.
 You will need:

 People use different methods for dosing, but one common method is by volume.
 Let espresso grounds fall into the filter basket without pressing it down, etc. Once the filter basket is full and slightly rounded over, scrape the excess grounds into your knock box with a knife or the edge of your finger.
 Use your tamper to press down the coffee grounds.
 Put the portafilter onto the espresso machine and start the extraction.
 When brewing has finished, look for an imprint from the screen in the machine group head.
 If there is no imprint, or only a light imprint, you should adjust the volume of espresso grounds in the filter basket next time you brew – you will need to leave a little more coffee.
 If it’s hard to remove the coffee puck from the filter basket (more than a shake of the wrist), too much coffee was in the filter basket or the water temperature was too low before you brewed.
 For an ideal shot of espresso, you should adjust the grind so the double basket will deliver 1.75 oz of espresso in 20 to 30 seconds.
 If the espresso tastes bitter the espresso is over extracted.